 An ongoing rock concert with cheering Lilliputians and also a football match.

-In the end, it almost felt like completing a grand tour around Netherlands after spending one morning here.
+In the end, it almost felt like completing a grand tour around the Netherlands after spending one morning here.
 Madurodam is one of our trip’s highlights and I would definitely recommend a visit here to experience the fun.